nostory19/0715/_pages/about.md

   - /about.html
 ---

 I am a graduate student.
-My research interests include graph anomaly detection, graph representation learning, and graph neural networks.
+My research interests include Graph Anomaly detection, Graph Representation Learning, and Graph Neural Networks.
 This page is my personal profile, which will be continuously improved in the future.

+[Email]（donghongdou0726@163.com）